History of Fall River, Massachusetts: Early history

-At the time of the establishment of the Plymouth Colony in 1620, the area that later became the city of Fall River was inhabited by the Pokanoket Wampanoag tribe, headquartered at Mount Hope in what is now Bristol, Rhode Island.
+At the time of the establishment of the Plymouth Colony in 1620, the area that later became the city of Fall River was inhabited by the Pocasset Wampanoag tribe, headquartered at Mount Hope in what is now Bristol, Rhode Island.
 The "falling" river that the name Fall River refers to is the Quequechan River (pronounced "Quick-a-shan" by locals).
 Quequechan is a Wampanoag word believed to mean "Falling River" or "Leaping/Falling Waters."

 In 1653, Freetown, Massachusetts was settled at Assonet Bay by members of the Plymouth Colony, as part of Freeman's Purchase, which included the northern part of what is now Fall River.
 In 1683 Freetown was incorporated as a town within the colony.
 The southern part of what is now Fall River was incorporated as the town of Tiverton, as part of the Massachusetts Bay Colony in 1694, a few years after the merger with the Plymouth Colony.
 In 1746, in the settlement of a long colonial boundary dispute between Rhode Island and Massachusetts, Tiverton was annexed to Rhode Island, along with Little Compton and what is now Bristol County, Rhode Island.
 The state boundary was placed approximately at what is now Columbia Street.

 In 1703, Benjamin Church, a prominent veteran of King Philip's War, established a sawmill, a gristmill and a fulling mill on the Quequechan River.
 In 1714, Church sold his land, including the water rights, to Richard Borden of Tiverton and his brother Joseph.
 (This transaction became extremely valuable 100 years later, helping to establish the Borden family as the leaders in the development of Fall River's textile industry.)

 Native settlement during this time was confined to a reservation near what is now Notre Dame Cemetery.
 Later the reservation was shifted to the eastern shore of Watauppa Pond.
 The reservation fell apart in the early 20th century.